sbromberger/LightGraphs.jl/doc/gettingstarted.md

 ### Core Concepts
 A graph *G* is described by a set of vertices *V* and edges *E*:
-*G = {V, E}*. *V* is an integer range `1:n`; *E* is stored as a set of `Edge` types containing `(src::Int, dst::Int)` values.
-Edge relationships are stored as forward and backward incidence vectors, indexed by vertex.
+*G = {V, E}*. *V* is an integer range `1:n`; *E* is stored as a set of `Edge` types containing `Pair(Int, Int)` values.
+Edge relationships are stored as forward and backward adjacency vectors, indexed by vertex.

+*LightGraphs.jl* provides two graph types: `Graph` is an undirected graph, and `DiGraph` is its directed counterpart.

 Graphs are created using `Graph()` or `DiGraph()`; there are several options (see below for examples).